 The P-U, as it’s irreverently known, is flanked on the west by Huntington Park where the Huntington abode once stood.
 A proper setting for sleek perambulators and well-groomed poodles, this flowered square was attractively renovated in 1984.
 Its centerpiece — a copy of Rome’s Fontana delle Tartarughe (Fountain of the Turtles) by Taddeo Landini (1585) — was a gift of the Crocker family.

-Across Mason St. from the P-U, occupying the block James G. Fair left to his children, is the 596-room Fairmont Hotel and Tower.
+Across Mason Street from the P-U, occupying the block James G. Fair left to his children, is the 606-room Fairmont San Francisco Hotel.
 The main building with its elegant porte-cochere and spacious lobby opened in 1907, the tower in 1961.
-Its Penthouse Suite — rooftop manor, really — goes for $12,000 a day, butler, maid and limousine service included.
+Its Penthouse Suite — rooftop manor, really — goes for $18,000 a day, butler, maid and limousine service included.
 In 1972 the Stanford Court was added to the Nob Hill hotel quartet.
 Located at California and Powell Streets where the city’s three cable car lines intersect, the massive granite and basalt wall that buttresses two sides of the block is the only vestige of the Leland Stanford estate.

 Historically speaking, the Huntington Hotel should be The Tobin.
 Although it faces Huntington Park, the corner it dominates at California and Taylor was first graced by wealthy 49-er Richard Tobin’s Victorian manse.
 The 12-story building housed apartment dwellers from 1924 to 1945 when it was converted into a hotel.